 10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

-If content is the heart of every website publication, navigation is its brain and a fundamental pillar of information architecture design.
+If content is the heart of every website publication, then navigation is its brain and a fundamental pillar of information architecture design.
 When dealing with large quantities of content, the critical importance of navigation cannot be overestimated.
 Content that can’t be found can’t be read.
-If content can’t be found and read, this means a lot of cost but zero value.
+If content can’t be found and read, this means that there’s a lot of cost but zero value.

 Navigation and search are intertwined.
 Search is a form of navigation.
-In many situations, the reader will use a combination of the "content gatherers."
+In many situations, the reader will use a combination of the “content gatherers”.
 They will use search to bring them to the subject area or product type they are interested in.
 Then the navigation should kick in, giving them the context for their search.

 THE 10 PRINCIPLES OF NAVIGATION DESIGN